MikeJollie2707/MichaelBot/docs/docs/core.md

 **Expected Output:** *an embed with information*

-## note [DEPRECATED]
+## note [DEPRECATED][INCOMPLETE]

-*This command has been labeled as [DEPRECATED], which means it's possible to be removed in the future.*
+*This section is labeled as [DEPRECATED], which means it's possible to be removed in the future.*

-*This section is incomplete, will be updated in the future.*
+*This section is labeled as [INCOMPLETE], will be updated in the future.*

 ## prefix [DEPRECATED]

-*This command has been labeled as [DEPRECATED], which means it's possible to be removed in the future.*
+*This section is labeled as [DEPRECATED], which means it's possible to be removed in the future.*

 View and set the prefix for the bot.